gitkraken/gitkraken-client-docs/gitkraken-client/single-sign-on.md

 Okta is configured using a metadata file.
 1. Access your Okta instance.
 2. Navigate to the Application that you want to use.
+See our [Otka example](/gitkraken-client/single-sign-on/#otka) for an example of how to make one.
 3. Click on “Sign on” and scroll down to SAML Signing Certificates:

 <img src="/wp-content/uploads/sso-okta-certs.png" class="img-bordered img-responsive center">